AsherMaximum/MinecraftBedrockLockedChests/README.md

-# Minecraft Bedrock Locked Containers
+# Minecraft Bedrock Locked Chests and Containers

 ## Description
-Locked Containers is a Minecraft Bedrock add-on that allows players to lock barrels and shulker boxes by renaming the container to `Lock: <player1, player2 ...>` before placing it.
+Locked Containers is a Minecraft Bedrock add-on that allows players to lock chests, barrels, and shulker boxes by renaming the container to `Lock: <player1, player2 ...>` before placing it.
 This feature ensures that only specified players can access the locked containers.
 Players must include their own username when renaming; otherwise, placing the container will be blocked.

 In addition to locking, this add-on also protects the locked containers from explosions.
 Any explosions near locked containers, such as those caused by creepers or TNT, are canceled, effectively protecting the surrounding area from damage.

-**Note:** Chests are not included in this locking mechanism due to a graphical glitch.
-When an unauthorized player tries to mine a double chest, the chest splits into two single chests and becomes unopenable until the world is reloaded.
+Double chests are blocked from creation unless the names of both chests match.

 Server admins have the ability to override locks.